 Bok Tower Gardens was Edward Bok’s gift to the American people.
 The property encompasses Iron Mountain, one of the highest points in Florida.
 The carillon tower was built atop the 295-foot high hill.
 Within the tower is one of the world’s finest carillons, a bell-based instrument and the heaviest of all musical instruments.
 The site also houses the world’s largest carillon library, with books, articles, recordings, music scores, slides, and photographs only on carillons.

 The 205-foot neo-Gothic and Art Deco Singing Tower, was designed by architect Milton B. Medary, with stone sculpture by Lee Lawrie, the creator of Atlas at Rockefeller Center.

-A brass door, which depicts the Book of Genesis, and wrought iron gates were created by metalworker Samuel Yellin, whose works also grace both the Washington National Cathedral, Washington D. C. and the Cathedral of St. John the Divine, New York, NY.
+A brass door, which depicts the Book of Genesis and wrought iron gates were created by metalworker Samuel Yellin, whose works also grace both the Washington National Cathedral, Washington D. C. and the Cathedral of St. John the Divine, New York, NY.
+There’s an extra fee to enter the door.
 The upper third of the tower is covered in tiles created by H. Dulles Allen.